 If I’m looking for all of Anne’s work, I can filter on “Anne Wallace” in “Frequently-used text fields”

 And that will show me all of Anne’s work:

 If I click on the task, I can update and the changes will be reflected back into the reports on BrightWork.

 But (there is always a but!), I’m not too fond of this.
 From experience, I find the “My Work Reports” a lot better when tracking my work on a project.
 Syncing with tasks with Outlook can be useful to remind me of work, especially if I’m on a long project with very few tasks, to tell me to hop onto BrightWork and update the status of my tasks.

 To sum up, BrightWork and Outlook do work well together.
-For those that find it hard to give up Outlook to manage tasks, documents and calendars, there is a 2 way sync between the tool to keep the level of collaboration between team members, but also give the ability sync and to roll up the information in BrightWork into the project reports keeping both team members and stakeholders happy!!
+For those that find it hard to give up Outlook to manage tasks, documents, and calendars, there is 2-way sync between the tool to keep the level of collaboration between team members, but also give the ability to sync and to roll up the information in BrightWork into the project reports keeping both team members and stakeholders happy!!